What exactly happens while the Night Nurse/Newborn Caregiver is here?

 Families need only provide whatever their child needs.
 Water, formula, breastmilk, bottles, a nasal aspirator, access to diapers and whatever clothing or items you feel baby needs.
 Caregivers also need a small lamp and comfortable area to monitor baby.
 (A completely dark nursery doesn't work very well.)

 Who are your staff exactly?
 How can I feel safe with them?

 Our Registered Nurses (RN’s), Licensed Practical Nurses (LPNs), Medical Technicians and Certified Nursing Assistants carry their Nursing Board licenses and reside in the Philadelphia, Main Line and Center City areas.
-This means they have had clinical training and that our company is accountable to the State Board of Nursing.
-You can look up your caregiver on your state's Nursing Board.
+This means they have had clinical training and are accountable to Pennsylvania Board of Nursing.
+You can look up your caregiver right now if you want!

 I’m breastfeeding, what’s the point of having a night nurse?

 In the first nights home from the hospital we'll provide lactation support through your breastfeeding session to ensure nursing is off to a successful start.
 She will then provide all care after baby has nursed; changing, burping, diapering and soothing back to sleep.